 Group Annuities, such as those associated with pension liabilities with both immediate and deferred benefits

 The total reserve exposure is then further broken down by size as in a tax table.
 This breakdown will not appear on the RBC filing software or on the printed copy, as the application of factors to reserves is completed automatically.
 The calculation is as follows:

+Non-Longevity Reinsurance products: